gurretl/labs/Lab-24/README.md

 # About
-Date : 18th Nov 2020
+Date : 11th May 2021
 Author: Lionel Gurret
-Description : Install Prometheus / Grafana Stack on Hello Minikube with Helm !
+Description : Install Grafana and Strava Plugin on Hello Minikube with Helm !
 * Install Grafana on Minikube using Helm
 * Configure Grafana with Strava plugin
 # LinkedIn article related